googlefonts/EQX/README.md

 # EQX
-A typographically centric font testing tool.
+A font testing tool that is question and typography based.